Course Outline – Art and Design

 The development of cultural capital that engagement with visual arts related activities fosters, supports personal growth and wellbeing and builds social relationships which can also improve students’ attainment and social mobility.

-- Year 7 & 8 – the aim of our Art and Design curriculum is to develop proficiency in the language of art, through mastering key skills in drawing, painting, printmaking, colour theory and 3D work, alongside new creative and digital technologies which are being actively used to enhance the creative process.
+- Year 7 & 8 – the aim of our Art and Design curriculum is to develop proficiency in the language of art, through mastering key skills in drawing, painting, printmaking, colour theory and three dimensional work, alongside new creative and digital technologies which are being actively used to enhance the creative process.
 We aim to provide a clear and comprehensive scheme of work that builds on and shows progression in, development of core skills within the subject and explores how these skills transfer beyond the classroom.

 - Year 9 to 11 – Art is a popular subject at GCSE.
 We teach a personalised skills-based curriculum, with an intellectual approach to the development of creative ideas.
 This allows our students to express their individual creativity as well as providing them with opportunities to practise and develop mastery in the key processes of producing art: drawing, painting, printing, textiles and sculpture.
 This work is supported through the study of key artists and art movements.
 Students develop knowledge and understanding of a broad range of artwork and the context in which it was produced.
 Students are encouraged to be artists in their own right and think deeply about their work and how their practice can have a positive impact on the world around them.
 The contribution of Art and Design to the enrichment of our Year 9 blended curriculum ensures there are many different opportunities for further progression and experience in the visual arts for all students.